-Note: The two degrees (B.A. in ESS/Science Education track and the MAT) are conferred only when the requirements for both degrees have been completed.
-Both degrees are conferred together unless the student elects to exit the combined degree program and receive only a BA in Earth and Space Sciences Science Education track.
+Note: The two degrees (B.A. in ESS/Science Education track and the MAT) are conferred only when the entire combined degree program has been completed.
+Both degrees are conferred together unless the student elects to exit the combined degree program and receive only a BA in Earth and Space Sciences.